zachdog6/portfolio/express and node/README.txt

-Small Crud website to demostrate a react frontend, express backend, and a cloud PostgressSQL database
+Small Crud website to demostrate a react frontend, express backend, and a cloud (elephantsql) PostgressSQL database.

-employee_details must be run on same computer as frontend.
-In reality application this would be on a server, but as a demo this runs on the same computer.
+Employee-details must be run on the same computer as the website.
+In reality this would be on a server, but as a demo this runs on the same computer.

-Running:
-	Employee_details:
-		open the console
-		go to employee_details folder
-		run: npm install
-		run: node app.js
-		Requires node and npm to be installed
+running:
+	open employee-details.exe to start express backend
+	open website with index.html